btbytes/btbytes/README.md

   - Hypermedia systems
   - Typed programming languages
   - Simple Build - Deploy - Monitor - Scale methods
-  - Developing in the small, but not only for "small" problems.
+  - Developing in the small, but not only for "small" problems